 2. Connect to a browser in your action

-Within your action, use Kernel’s browsers.create() method to generate a CDP websocket URL for your browser automation framework.
+Within your action, use Kernel’s browsers.create() method to generate a CDP websocket URL for your browser automation framework. browsers.create() requires the runtime’s invocation_id when you deploy and launch your app on Kernel.
+This is provided to you in the runtimeContext object generated during the invocation’s lifecycle:

 const playwrightScript = async (runtimeContext, payload) => {

-const kernelBrowser = await Kernel.browsers.create({ invocation_id: runtimeContext.invocation_id });
+const kernelBrowser = await kernel.browsers.create({ invocation_id: runtimeContext.invocation_id });

 const browser = await chromium.connectOverCDP(kernelBrowser.cdp_ws_url);